Growth of k-dimensional systoles in congruence coverings: Homological systoles

 Consider a sequence of principal congruence coverings $\{M_i \to M\}$ of degrees $d_i$.
-The real rank of $H$ is $>1$, hence it has the Margulis superrigidity property, which implies that $\HH_1(M_i; \Z)$ is finite (see \cite[Chapter~16]{WitMor15}).
+The real rank of $H$ is $>1$, hence by the Margulis normal subgroup theorem \cite[Theorem~4, p.~3]{Marg91} the group $\HH_1(M_i; \Z)$ is finite.
 We can apply Lemma~\ref{lem41} to confirm that for sufficiently large level $\HH_1(M_i; \Z)$ is non-trivial and then apply Lemma~\ref{lem42} to deduce non-triviality of $\HH_3(M_i; \Z_{q_i})$ and $\HH_2(M_i; \Z_{q_i})$, with $q_i$ defined by the level of $M_i$.
 Therefore, we have

 In dimension $2$ we can say more.
-If we consider a flat torus $T \subset M$, its universal covering $\widetilde{T}$ is a $2$-dimensional rational flat subspace of $\XX$ for which we can find a complimentary $2$-dimensional rational flat intersecting $\widetilde{T}$ in a single point (see \cite{Zschumme21}).
-This implies that for sufficiently large $i$ the manifolds $M_i$ contain a couple of totally geodesic tori which intersect in a single point.
-It follows (cf. \cite{Schw_survey}) that the classes of these tori are non-trivial in $\HH_2(M_i; \Q)$.
-Therefore, they are non-trivial in $\HH_2(M_i; A)$ for the other coefficient rings $A$ as well.
+If we consider a flat torus $T \subset M$, its universal covering $\widetilde{T}$ is a $2$-dimensional rational flat subspace of $\XX$ for which we can find a complementary $2$-dimensional rational flat intersecting $\widetilde{T}$ in a single point (see \cite{Zschumme21}).
+This implies that for sufficiently large $i$ the manifolds $M_i$ contain a couple of totally geodesic tori which intersect transversally in finitely many points with all the intersections having the same sign \cite[Proposition~7.15]{Zschumme21}.
+It follows that the classes of these tori are non-trivial in $\HH_2(M_i; \Q)$ and $\HH_2(M_i; \Z)$ (see~\cite{Schw_survey}).
 This observation implies

 A similar argument applies to $k$-systoles of the locally symmetric spaces associated to $\XX = (\Hy^2)^k$ for $k \ge 2$.
 The details of the proof of non-triviality of the flat cycles are given in \cite{Zschumme21}. \end{example}